georgebabarus/magento-filesystem-extension/docs/README.rst

       Install one of the filesystem driver module eg: Bb_StorageS3.

-      A filesystem driver is a class implementing basic operations (read, write, move etc.) on files or directories. (see: Magento\Framework\Filesystem\DriverInterface)
+      A filesystem driver is a class implementing basic operations (read, write, move, etc.) on files or directories. (see: Magento\Framework\Filesystem\DriverInterface)

       Configure directory mapping to save and serve files directly from storage service.

 * Mapping for any media sub-directory to various filesystem services.

-    For example you can make following mapping:
+    For example you can make the following mapping:

         * media/catalog files to a public AWS S3 bucket
         * media/downloadable could be mapped to a private AWS S3 bucket